The relationship between salmonella and climate change is seldom known by the public.

 More and more examples of salmonella and climate change may only be the beginning.
 We will only be able to learn more as time goes on.

-In any event, scientists have strong empirical evidence that there is a strong relationship between salmonella and climate change, and therefore, we must do what we can to reduce our greenhouse gas emissions.
+In any event, scientists have strong empirical evidence that there is a strong relationship between salmonella and climate change.
+Therefore, we must do what we can to reduce our greenhouse gas emissions.

-If we don't do enough to stop climate change, millions more will be affected salmonella every year.
+If we don't do enough to stop climate change, millions more will be affected by salmonella and other diseases every year.

 From National Geographic